amitshekhariitbhu/android-interview-questions/README.md

    3. Default (no keyword is used) this modifier can be applied to *classes*, *variables*, *constructors* and *methods* and allows access from classes and methods inside the same package.
    4. `public` modifier is widely-used on *classes*, *variables*, *constructors* and *methods* to grant access from any class and method anywhere.
 It should not be used everywhere as it implies that data marked with `public` is not sensitive and can not be used to harm the program.

-* Can an Interface extend another Interface?
+* Can an Interface implement another Interface?
+  - Yes, an interface can implement another interface (and more than one), but it needs to use `extends`, rather than `implements` keyword.
+And while you can not remove methods from parent interface, you can add new ones freely to your subinterface.
 * What does the `static` word mean in Java?
-    - In case of `static` variable it means that this variable (its' value or the object it references) spans across all instances of encapsulating class (changing it in one instance affects all others), while in case of `static` methods it means that these methods can be invoked without an instance of their encapsulating class.
+    - In case of `static` variable it means that this variable (its' value or the object it references) spans across all instances of enclosing class (changing it in one instance affects all others), while in case of `static` methods it means that these methods can be invoked without an instance of their enclosing class.
 It is useful, for example, when you create util classes that need not be instantiated every time you want to use them.
 * Can a `static` method be overridden in Java?
     - While child class can override a static method with another static method with the same signature (return type can be downcasted), it is not truly overridden - it becomes "hidden", but both methods can still be accessed under right circumstances (see question about overloading/overriding above).
 * What is Polymorphism?
 What about Inheritance?
 * What is the difference between an Integer and int?
-    - `int` is a primitive data type (with `byte`, `short`, `long`, `float` and `double`), while `Integer` (with `Byte`, `Short`,`Long`, `Float` and `Double`) is a [wrapper](https://docs.oracle.com/javase/tutorial/java/data/numberclasses.html) class that encapsulates primitive data type, while providing useful methods to perform different tasks with it.
+    - `int` is a primitive data type (with `boolean`, `byte`, `char`, `short`, `long`, `float` and `double`), while `Integer` (with `Boolean`, `Byte`, `Character`, `Short`,`Long`, `Float` and `Double`) is a [wrapper](https://docs.oracle.com/javase/tutorial/java/data/numberclasses.html) class that encapsulates primitive data type, while providing useful methods to perform different tasks with it.
 * Do objects get passed by reference or value in Java?
 Elaborate on that.
 * What is a ThreadPoolExecutor?
 [Mindorks](https://blog.mindorks.com/threadpoolexecutor-in-android-8e9d22330ee3)
 * What the difference between local, instance and class variables?
 * What is reflection?
 [Jenkov](http://tutorials.jenkov.com/java-reflection/index.html)
-* What are strong, soft and weak references in Java?
+* What are strong, soft, weak and phantom references in Java?
 * What is Dependency Injection?
 Can you name few libraries?
 Have you used any?
     - Dependency injection is a very powerful technique, where you relay the task of providing object with its' dependencies on instances of other objects (OOP Composition, [Wikipedia](https://en.wikipedia.org/wiki/Object_composition?oldformat=true)) to a separate class.
 This allows for fewer constructors, setters, factories and builders as all those functions are taken care of by the DI framework that you use.
-Also, and it may seem as a minor advantage, if you use DI frameworkyou need not worry about going through the project and changing all of `YourCustomInterface customInterfaceObject = new YourCustomClass();` to a new implementaion, as long as your new class (in place of `YourCustomClass`) still implements `CustomInterface` - you can just tweak the DI factory class to produce new class and voila - this new class will be automatically instantiated throughout your code.
+Also, and it may seem as a minor advantage, but if you use DI framework you need not worry about going through the project and changing all of (example names) `YourCustomInterface customInterfaceObject = new YourCustomClass();` to a new implementaion, as long as your new class (in place of `YourCustomClass`) still implements `CustomInterface` - you can just tweak the DI factory class to produce new class and voila - this new class will be automatically instantiated throughout your code.
 This allows for better maintenence and control over the program.
 Another example of DI usage is unit-testing - it allows to conveniently inject all needed dependencies and keep the amount of written code at a lower level.
     - One of the most popular libraries for DI for Android is Dagger 2.
 [Mindorks](https://blog.mindorks.com/a-complete-guide-to-learn-dagger-2-b4c7a570d99c)
 * What does the keyword `synchronized` mean?
 * What does it means to say that a `String` is immutable?